srvk/DiViMe/docs/source/troubleshoot.md

 ## Problems with some of the Tools
 ### LDC SAD, OpenSmile, DiarTK

-If ldcSad, OpenSmile, DiarTK don't seem to work after vagrant up, first, please check that you indeed have the htk archive in your folder.
+If ldcSad, OpenSmile, DiarTK don't seem to work after `vagrant up`, first, please check that you indeed have the htk archive in your folder.
 If you don't, please put it there and launch:
 ```
 vagrant up --provision
 ```